 There are several age-level choirs for children age three through the sixth grade.
-All choirs meet at 6:30 p.m. on Wednesday for 50 min. each week.
+All choirs meet at 6:20 p.m. on Wednesday for an hour each week.
 Children’s choirs meet September through May.

 Contact Jackie Spear at firstname.lastname@example.org for more information.

 CrossNotes, the youth choir, is for grades 7-12.
 Currently with 40 active members, this dynamic choir rehearses a large variety of music each Sunday afternoon in conjunction with all of Emmanuel’s youth activities.
 The choir provides music for worship services on a regular basis, is involved in many outreach programs, goes on retreats, and sings in other special programs throughout the year.

 One of the choir’s strongest ministries is its annual summer tour.
 Over the past years, the CrossNotes have traveled to California, Mexico, Canada, Colorado, Nevada, Arizona, New England, New York, Washington, DC, and nearly all of the Midwestern and Southern US.

 All youth are welcome to become a part of this very active group.
 The choir rehearses Sunday afternoons at 4:15 p.m.
 September – May.

 Please contact Kevin Presley at email@example.com for more information.